russss/python-emv/README.md

 Warning
 -------

-Although this tool has been relatively well tested, it's possible to block or even damage your card, as well as get in trouble with your card issuer.
+Although this tool has been relatively well tested, it's technically possible to block or even damage your card, as well as get in trouble with your card issuer, using this tool.
 Please make sure you understand the risks.

 Commands marked in the `--help` output with [!] will initiate a transaction on the card, resulting in a permanent change to the card's internal state